akshatgupta18/Shell-Bootcamp-2023/README.md

 # Shell-Bootcamp-2023
-I have included all the work and the Journey PPTs that I have done during the Shell Bootcamp for IDA freshers 2023.
+I have included all the work and case studies that I have done and also included the weekly Journey PPTs that I have created during the Shell Bootcamp for IDA freshers 2023.